v4av/Expense-Tracker/README.md

+Simple Expense Tracker

+Course: Build Your Own Project

+Student Name: Vaibhav Moriya

+Overview
-Simple Expense TrackerCourse: Build Your Own ProjectStudent Name: [Your Name Here]OverviewThe Expense Tracker is a Single Page Application (SPA) designed to help users manage their personal finances.
+The Expense Tracker is a Single Page Application (SPA) designed to help users manage their personal finances.
 Unlike complex banking apps, this project focuses on simplicity and speed.
-It allows users to manually log their income and expenses to keep track of their current financial balance.FeaturesSecure Login: Uses Firebase Authentication to keep user data separate.Dashboard: Instantly calculates Total Balance, Income, and Expenses.Categorization: Users can tag expenses (e.g., Food, Travel) for better tracking.Cloud Storage: All data is stored in Google Firebase Firestore.Visual Stats: Includes a dynamic progress bar chart to visualize spending habits.Technologies UsedHTML5 & CSS3: For the layout and structure.React.js (via CDN): For the application logic and state management.Tailwind CSS (via CDN): For styling and responsive design.Firebase: Backend-as-a-Service (BaaS) for Database and Authentication.How to Install & RunSince this project was built to be lightweight, it does not require npm or node_modules installation.Download: Clone this repository or download the index.html file.Setup Server: Because of Firebase security rules, you cannot just double-click the file.
-You must run it on a local server.Method A (VS Code): Install the "Live Server" extension, right-click index.html, and select "Open with Live Server".Method B (Python): Open terminal in the folder and run python -m http.server.Access: Open your browser and go to http://127.0.0.1:5500 (or the port shown by your server).Testing InstructionsLogin: Enter any name (e.g., "TestUser") to create a session.Add Income: Use the form to add an Income of $1000.Add Expense: Add an Expense of $100 for "Food".Verify: Check that the Balance card updates to $900.Delete: Click the delete icon on the expense and verify the balance returns to $1000.
+It allows users to manually log their income and expenses to keep track of their current financial balance.
+Features

+Secure Login: Uses Firebase Authentication to keep user data separate.

+Dashboard: Instantly calculates Total Balance, Income, and Expenses.

+Categorization: Users can tag expenses (e.g., Food, Travel) for better tracking.

+Cloud Storage: All data is stored in Google Firebase Firestore.

+Visual Stats: Includes a dynamic progress bar chart to visualize spending habits.
+Technologies Used

+HTML5 & CSS3: For the layout and structure.

+React.js (via CDN): For the application logic and state management.

+Tailwind CSS (via CDN): For styling and responsive design.

+Firebase: Backend-as-a-Service (BaaS) for Database and Authentication.
+Testing Instructions

+Login: Enter any name (e.g., "TestUser") to create a session.

+Add Income: Use the form to add an Income of 1000 rupees.

+Add Expense: Add an Expense of 100 rupees for "Food".

+Verify: Check that the Balance card updates to 900 rupees.

+Delete: Click the delete icon on the expense and verify the balance returns to 1000 rupees.